ANKouwenhoven/HHSChallenge/README.md

-#### university of applied sciences project:
+#### The Hague University of Applied Sciences project:
 ## [challenge](https://thechallenge-hboict.nl/?page_id=59): Greenites
-(the website the link direct to is written in dutch)
+(the website the link direct to is written in Dutch)

-This project aims to give better insights to how the state of the soil is by showing the soil moister, minerals and other things that there already sensor on the marked is.
+This project aims to give better insights to the fertility of the soil by measuring properties like temperature, moisture, luminosity and mineral concentrations.

-This repo contains the gui
+By logging the values of these properties, it will develop a model over time which provides the product owner with valuable information on keeping their soil healthy and fertile.

 ### Aims of this project for the students:
-give a taste of what study direction students could go.
+Give a taste of what study direction students could go.

- - network and system engineer
+ - Network and System engineer

-   working on embeded systems look how computer networks works
+   working on embedded systems look how computer networks works

- - information security management
+ - Information Security Management

    learning how to attack and defend an system opsec

- - innovative development
+ - Innovative Development

    a startup with training wheels

- - business & data management
+ - Business & Data management

    how to tell to management how to bully developers, how to design databases

- - software engineering
+ - Software Engineering

 ## Install from source